2DGD-F0TH/2DGD_F0TH/chapters/099_Appendices/095_Glossary.md

 -----

 [UI]{#gl_ui}
-: Short of *User Interface*, defines the elements shown to and interacted by the user in a software or, in this case, a videogame menu.
+: Short of *User Interface*, defines the elements shown to and interacted by the user in a software or, in this case, a video game menu.

 [Unreachable Memory]{#gl_unreachablememory}
 : This is a phenomenon where some dynamically allocated memory has no more references pointing to it.
 This is a common cause of memory leaks in programming languages without automatic garbage collection (like C and C++).